IDCI-Consulting/HelloWorldBundle/templates/contents/cv/baptiste_bouchereau_en.md

     * Redaction of web services's specifications
     * Installation of a wiki (Dokuwiki) to improve information's sharing with teams
     * Deployments's automation with **Ansible**
- * _2015_ Realisation of a brevet's managment application to Dynergie group
+ * _2015_ Realisation of a brevet's management application to Dynergie group
    * Application's conceptualisation : brevets's modelisation UML
    * Réalisation of an interface's administrations of brevets with **Symfony2**
      * SonataAdminBundle's utilisation to the interface
      * Brevets's exposition via a REST api (utilisation of bundles FOSRestBundle et JMSSerializerBundle)
    * Frontend's realisation with technologies AngularJS, SASS and librairies GoogleChart
  * Supply teacher at Lyon 1 University in Licence e-business (unit of 28h of classes about e-commerce websites's realisation in PHP with Wordpress and Prestashop)
- * Realisation of 2 websites with responsive design to marketing agencies ([www.tessicustomermarketing.fr](http://www.tessicustomermarketing.fr), [pmc-net.net](http://pmc-net.net))
+ * Realisation of 2 websites with responsive design to marketing agencies
    * Use of the CMS **WordPress**.
 Creation of customized templates to each websites.
 Add custom posts to manage the companies's realisations.
    * Framework CSS **Foundation 5**.
 Use of **Sass**
    * Ajax to news's recovery and display